 Depending on your coverage goals, your family size, your income, and financial aspirations, there may be one type of life insurance more suited for your specific needs than others.
 Let’s dive deeper into how life insurance works, the types of policies available, and how you can choose life insurance that’s best for you and your loved ones.

+Life insurance is a policy that provides a death benefit payout to beneficiaries if you pass away while it’s active.
 While there are various life insurance options, these plans tend to function similarly.
 Whether you have life insurance that lasts your entire life or just 20 years, you must pay regular premiums in order to receive your benefits.
-Most life insurance plans have a benefit that is paid to the beneficiary when the policyholder passes.

 Depending on the type of life insurance policy, there may be other benefits available.
 Some life insurance plans offer benefits that can be used while the policyholder is still alive.
 These benefits may come in the form of a cash value component that can be used to help cover medical expenses or everyday costs of living.1

-Each life insurance plan is distinct, so it’s crucial to understand the different types of life insurance.
-Read on to discover which life insurance option may be best for you and your family.
+Each life insurance plan is distinct, so it’s crucial to understand the different life insurance policies so you can find the best option for you and your family.
+Here are some common types of life insurance:

 Like its name suggests, whole life insurance is a permanent coverage type that lasts your entire life.
 The benefit will be paid to your beneficiary whenever you pass.
 This may be a more expensive option upfront, but the benefits can be more secure in the long run.